-Hardship Panel will be created by Carlisle City Council to consider cost recovery associated with remediation of contaminated land.
+The Panel will consider cost recovery associated with remediation of contaminated land.

-- 18.1 The Hardship Panel will consist of:

-- The Head of Local Environment

-- o The portfolio holder of Local Environment

-- Head of Finance

-- o Portfolio holder of Finance

-- Section 151 officer
+- 18.1 The Panel will consist of: - o The Director of Local Environment (or her/his nominated representative.) - The Portfolio Holder for Local Environment - Director of Resources (or his/her nominated representative.) - o Portfolio Holder for Finance, Governance or Resources

 In addition to the above Ward members may also make representations.
-Panel can receive technical support and advice from the Environmental Health Service.
+Panel can receive technical support and advice from the Environmental Quality Team and/or an appropriately qualified valuer.

-- 18.2 In the situation where the land in question is within the portfolio holder's ward then he/she should not be part of the panel but can still make representations.
-In this circumstance another Executive member could take then sit on the Panel. - 18.3 The Panel will agree on the information required in order to assess the hardship of the responsible person(s).
-The Panel before making a decision will have regard to: - the guidance in this Policy and the Revised Statutory Guidance(April 2012) - the report of the officer in the Environmental Health Service - any representations from the persons concerns - any reports of experts - any representation from the relevant Ward member
+- 18.2 In the situation where one of the elected Members has a conflict of interest (other than a disclosable pecuniary interest) he/she should not be part of the panel but can still make representations.
+In circumstances whereby an Executive Member is unable to participate in the Panel another Executive member may take their place for that particular hearing/matter. - 18.3 The Panel will agree on the information required in order to assess the hardship of the responsible person(s).
+The Panel before making a decision will have regard to: - the guidance in this Policy and the Revised Statutory Guidance(April 2012) - the report of the officer in the Environmental Quality Team - any representations from the persons concerns - any reports of experts - any representation from the relevant Ward member

-Below is a non-exhaustive list of examples of information Carlisle City Council may ask for:
+Below is a non-exhaustive list of examples of information the Panel may ask for:

-- The value of the land on the open market [(Carlisle City Council would expect at least three valuations to be obtained from estate agents/surveyors)]; - The value of the land disregarding the fact that it has been identified as contaminated by Carlisle City Council;
+- The value of the land on the open market [(the Panel would expect at least three valuations to be obtained from estate agents/surveyors)]; - The value of the land disregarding the fact that it has been identified as contaminated by the Council;